JuliaLang/julia/doc/src/manual/parallel-computing.md

     via `sshflags`, for example ```sshflags=`-i <keyfile>` ```.

     Internally, SSH multiplexing is used to create a tunnel between the master and workers.
-If you have been configured SSH multiplexing on your own and the connection has already been established, forwarding is set by using the existing connection (`-O forward` option in ssh).
+If you have configured SSH multiplexing on your own and the connection has already been established, forwarding is set by using the existing connection (`-O forward` option in ssh).
 This is beneficial if your servers require password authentication; you can avoid authentication in Julia by logging in to the server ahead of `addprocs`.
 Even if you do not explicitly configure SSH multiplexing, Julia will use multiplexing to reduce the number of authentication.
 The control socket will be located at `~/.ssh/julia-%r@%h:%p` during the session unless the existing multiplexing connection is used.

     In an all-to-all topology (the default), all workers connect to each other via plain TCP sockets.
     The security policy on the cluster nodes must thus ensure free connectivity between workers for